-They say music can calm the savage breast.
+They say music can heal all wounds.
 That may be so, but a very brave 11-year-old girl in Ohio recently proved, beyond any reasonable doubt, that music can definitely heal a damaged brain.
 Zumyah Thorpe overcame a traumatic brain injury with the help of music; specifically, the music of Bruno Mars, according to People magazine on June 30.

-A horrific car accident in 2013 took the lives of Zumyah Thorpe’s mother and two younger sisters.
-Zumyah and another sister survived but Zumyah had to battle a traumatic brain injury.
+A horrific car accident in 2013 took the lives of Zumyah’s mother and two younger sisters.
+Zumyah and another sister survived, but Zumyah had to battle a traumatic brain injury.
 It was tough for anyone and Zumyah is only 11.
-She couldn't say a lot, at first, but what she could and did do was sing Bruno Mars’s songs, word for word.
+She couldn't say a lot, at first, but what she could do was sing Mars’ songs, word for word.
 Since she loved the music so much, nurses at UH Rainbow Babies & Children’s Hospital played the music every night throughout Zumyah’s recovery.

-Word got back to Bruno Mars.
-He knew Zumyah was in the audience at his recent Cleveland concert.
-In a break from the concert, Bruno played the video at the top of this article to a packed house, about 20,000 people, to honor Zumyah.
+Word got back to Mars, and he invited Zumyah to his recent concert in Cleveland.
+In a break from the concert, Mars played the video of Zumyah's story for everyone to see, in honor of Zumyah.
 But then he did something that put a huge smile on Zumyah’s face.
-He jumped off the stage, put his arms around her and serenaded her with his 2010 hit “Just The Way You Are,” Zumyah's favorite song.
+He jumped off the stage, put his arms around her and serenaded her with his 2010 hit “Just The Way You Are”; Zumyah's favorite song.

-After the performance, Bruno said, “She can’t leave here empty-handed.”
-Looking around the stage, he took off his signature hat and gave it to her, along with his guitar.
+After the performance, Mars said, “She can’t leave here empty-handed.”
+Looking around the stage, he took off his signature fedora and gave it to her, along with his guitar.

 He dedicated the concert to Zumyah.
 There wasn't a dry eye in the house when the young girl sat down, including Mars.
 He even took a photo of the two of them on his Instagram account with the caption: